 Scope of Work Temp (for Ind.
-Project Tenders)
+Project)

 Purpose of the Scope of Work

-Key Elements of the Scope of Work for Industrial Projects
+Essential Elements of the Scope of Work for Industrial Projects

 1. Introduction and Project Overview